wavefrontHQ/docs/pages/doc/csp_area_differences.md

 <li>For assigning permissions to roles, in the VMware Cloud Services Console.</li>
 <li>For assigning permissions to service accounts, in the Operations for Applications user interface.</li>
 </ul></p>
-<p><strong>How</strong>: Permissions can be assigned only to roles in VMware Cloud services and to service accounts in Operations for Applications.</p>
+<p><strong>How</strong>: Permissions can be assigned only to roles in the VMware Cloud services organization and service accounts - in the Operations for Applications environment.</p>
-<p>The <strong>Accounts</strong>, <strong>SAML IdP Admin</strong>, and <strong>API token</strong> permissions don't exist, because most of the authorization and authentication tasks requiring these permissions are done in the VMware Cloud Services Console.</p>
-<p>The <strong>Admin</strong> Operations for Applications permission grants privileges for managing service accounts, Operations for Applications API tokens, and the Operations for Applications organization settings.</p>
 <p>See:
 <ul>
-<li><a href="csp_permissions_overview.html">Operations for Applications Permissions in VMware Cloud Services</a></li>
 <li><a href="csp_users_roles.html#create-edit-or-delete-a-custom-role">Create, Edit, or Delete a Custom Role</a></li>
 <li><a href="csp_service_accounts.html#grant-or-revoke-permissions">Grant or Revoke Permissions from a Service Account</a></li>
 </ul>
 </p>
+<p><strong>Note</strong>: The <strong>Accounts</strong>, <strong>SAML IdP Admin</strong>, and <strong>API token</strong> permissions don't exist, because most of the authorization and authentication tasks requiring these permissions are done in the VMware Cloud Services Console.</p>
+<p>The <strong>Admin</strong> Operations for Applications permission grants privileges for managing service accounts, Operations for Applications API tokens, and the Operations for Applications organization settings.</p>
+<p>See the <a href="csp_permissions_overview.html">Operations for Applications Permissions in VMware Cloud Services</a>.</p>
 </td>
 </tr>
 <tr>